atesfactory/evrl/README.md

 ```
 ## Limitations

-* Currently only properties with type `org.springframework.core.io.Resource` can be loaded from your config.
+* Currently, only properties with type `org.springframework.core.io.Resource` can be loaded from your config.
 Output instances are either `org.springframework.core.io.InputStreamResource` or `org.springframework.core.io.FileSystemResource`.
 * Transformer-Chain has to end either with java.io.File, or a byte[].
 To overcome this limitation you can add custom components